maco4457/PPL-Paper/Paper.md

 of any type.
 Lua's garbage collection keeps track of which values are being used, discarding those that are not."
 Lua documentation

-##Lua *only* uses coercion between strings and numbers, and therefore is not nearly as strongly typed as Python.
+Lua *only* uses coercion between strings and numbers, and therefore is not nearly as strongly typed as Python.
+The form of type checking that some consider to best describe both Lua and Python is **duck typing**:

+"If it walks, like a duck, talks like a duck..."

+A duck-typed language is dynamic and does its type checking at runtime.

 In Python, ‘+’ performs arithmetic and also string concatenation.